Settings

 Jesus the Messiah — Twice

 We searched for the eight-letter sequence ישועמשיח (Yeshua Mashiach — Jesus the Messiah) across all 152,402 possible skip intervals.
-The result: two occurrences in the entire Torah.
-And the two tell the two halves of the gospel.
+Of the occurrences returned, two begin on verses whose plain text speaks directly to the cross and the crossing.

-The first (skip 3,316): begins at Numbers 5:15 — the jealousy offering that brings iniquity to remembrance.
-The surface words it passes through end on חטאתם — their sin. «He was wounded for our transgressions» (Isaiah 53:5).
+One (skip 3,316): begins at Numbers 5:15 — the jealousy offering that brings iniquity to remembrance.
+The surface words it passes through end on חטאתםtheir sin. «He was wounded for our transgressions» (Isaiah 53:5).
 This is the cross.

-The second (skip 7,671): begins at Genesis 41:27 — Pharaoh's dream of famine, the coming judgment.
+Another (skip 7,671): begins at Genesis 41:27 — Pharaoh's dream of famine, the coming judgment.
 Its sixth letter passes through ישראל (Israel) in Exodus 14 — the Red Sea crossing.
-Its seventh letter passes through וינח — and he rested.
+Its seventh letter passes through וינחand he rested.
 This is the baptism.

 My Name Is Yeshua